Our founder, Marilyn Stowe

 Marilyn Stowe is also a Fellow of the International Academy of Matrimonial Lawyers: a worldwide association of practicing lawyers who are recognised by their peers as the most expert and experienced family lawyers of their respective countries.
 Membership is by invitation only.

-Marilyn Stowe is still an avid blogger on her family law and divorce blog, which explores the intersection of family law and family life.
+Marilyn Stowe was an avid blogger and set up her family law and divorce blog, which explores the intersection of family law and family life.
 The Marilyn Stowe blog won Blog of the Year, 2010 in the UK Blawggies and has been named as one of the UK’s top law blogs by The Times.

-In 2015 Marilyn Stowe published her latest book: Divorce & Splitting Up: Advice From a Top Divorce Lawyer.
-The book is available, on Kindle and in paperback, from Amazon UK – and is the site’s bestselling guide to divorce.
+In 2013 Marilyn Stowe published her book: Divorce & Splitting Up: Advice From a Top Divorce Lawyer.
+A second edition followed in 2015 which is available on Kindle from Amazon UK – and is the site’s bestselling guide to divorce.

 In the Legal 500 rankings, Marilyn is described as a “first-class” family lawyer.